Selling Your Knoxville House During Divorce

 Disagreement About Price

-Multiple competing offers provide objective market validation.
+Multiple offers from interested buyers provide objective market validation.
 If one spouse thinks the house is worth more, the offers prove (or disprove) that belief.

 Mortgage Is Underwater